yugecin/ShaderThing2/readme.txt

 value.
 Right click between red points to create a new point at that position.
 Right click before or after any red points to create a new one at the start/end.
+Right click on a red point to remove it.
 These values are loaded from the file with the same name as the shader file that is loaded plus ".pos".
 The load button discards any modifications and reloads the values from the file.
 Saving will save the current values to this